MartinPankraz/DSAGTechXChange25/5-mastering-the-migration-from-sap-idm-to-entra/student/README.md

 In this hands-on session you will implement a comprehensive solution for providing users with access to sign-in to SAP applications.
 You'll learn how to integrate Microsoft Entra with SAP Cloud Identity Services and leverage Microsoft Entra's advanced features to migrate and modernize existing SAP IDM workflows, user self-service UIs, integration with SAP data sources, and much more.

 ## 2. Scenario overview
-In exercises 1-7 you will implement the following IDM scenario for BestRun Corp., our fictional company in this hands-on session:
+In exercises 1 to 6 (and optionally 7) you will implement the following IDM scenario for BestRun Corp., our fictional company in this hands-on session:

 ![scenario](./img/scenario.png)